Select Page

 BhutanLow middleAsia PacificPartner-led iRAP activity has assessed 347 km of roads and designs.
 39 people have been trained.12,763$26,858,812

-Bolivia, Plurinational State ofLow middleLatin America & CaribbeanPartner-led iRAP activity has assessed 4 schools and the safety of US$225 million of road infrastructure investment will be influenced by an iRAP project.
+Bolivia, Plurinational State ofLow middleLatin America & CaribbeanPartner-led iRAP activity has assessed 4 schools and a US$225 million World Bank project includes iRAP KPIs.
 35 people have benefited from iRAP global/on-line training, along with 103 people trained in events delivered locally.
 426,401$673,108,823

 BotswanaUpper middleAfricaPartner-led iRAP activity has assessed 20 schools, influencing the safety of school zone upgrades.
 86 people have benefited from iRAP global/on-line training, along with 211 people trained in events delivered locally.
 Practitioners are iRAP Accredited.
 112,408$293,644,322

-BulgariaUpper middleEuropePartner-led iRAP programme activity has assessed 675 km of roads and designs, and 3 schools.
+BulgariaUpper middleEuropePartner-led iRAP activity has assessed 675 km of roads and designs, and 3 schools.
 73 people have benefited from iRAP global/on-line training, along with 473 people trained in events delivered locally.
 Local leadership in innovative multi-country partnerships has included Project RADAR (Risk Assessment on Danube Area Roads) to improve road infrastructure safety across 12 countries; Project SABRINA that addressed cycling infrastructure safety issues on existing, planned and missing cycling corridors across 9 Danube countries; and the SENSoR Project that ran from 2012-2014 across 14 countries of South East Europe and built on cooperation between automobile clubs, universities and road authorities to conduct road assessments and investment planning for 19,315 km of roads.302,625$806,240,514

 CameroonLow middleAfricaPartner-led iRAP activity has assessed 313 km of designs and 16 schools.
 161 people have been trained and practitioners are iRAP Accredited.
 999,302$488,492,570

 CanadaHighNorth AmericaPartner-led iRAP activity has assessed 1,270 km of roads and designs.
 Cycle paths are being assessed supported by CycleRAP.
-58 people have been trained.971,397$8,206,619,590
+60 people have been trained.971,397$8,206,619,590

 Central African RepublicLowAfrica1 person has been trained.

-ChadLowAfricaPartner-led iRAP activity has assessed 479km of roads and designs, influencing the safety of US$297 million of infrastructure investment and 4 people have been trained.630,957$351,069,380
+ChadLowAfricaPartner-led iRAP activity has assessed 958km of roads and designs, influencing the safety of US$297 million of infrastructure investment.
+4 people have been trained.630,957$351,069,380

-ChileHighLatin America & CaribbeanPartner-led iRAP activity has assessed 10,702 km of roads and designs, and 13 schools, influencing the safety of US$27 million of road infrastructure investment.
+ChileHighLatin America & CaribbeanPartner-led iRAP activity has assessed 10,702 km of roads and designs, and 15 schools, influencing the safety of US$27 million of road infrastructure investment.
 This includes 1,907km of roads in the Magallanes, Aysén and Los Lagos regions, informing state upgrades.
-127 people have benefited from iRAP global/on-line training, along with 188 people trained in events delivered locally.
-Practitioners are iRAP Accredited.
-Star Rating targets have been set in place for Chilean toll roads to achieve a minimum 3 or 4-star standard - for example, Autopista Centrale and the globally promoted Américo Vespucio Oriente I (AVO I) concession maximised safety before construction began through its design Star Rating.661,727$2,120,699,922
+Star Rating targets have been set in place for Chilean toll roads to achieve a minimum 3 or 4-star standard - for example, Autopista Centrale and the globally promoted Américo Vespucio Oriente I (AVO I) concession maximised safety before construction began through its design Star Rating.
+Aleatica achieved iRAP certification and a Prince Michael International Road Safety Award in 2025 for the improved road safety of its highway concessions.
+130 people have benefited from iRAP global/on-line training, along with 188 people trained in events delivered locally.661,727$2,120,699,922

 ChinaUpper middleAsia PacificChinaRAP programme activity has assessed 306,178 km of roads and designs, and 11 schools.
-More than 100,000 km of roads have been upgraded and US$8.4 billion of road investment has been made safer as part of national initiatives like the Highway Safety to Cherish Life programme.
-127 people have benefited from iRAP global/on-line training, along with 5,589 people trained in events delivered locally.
+More than 100,000 km of roads have been upgraded and US$11.7 billion of road investment has been made safer as part of national initiatives like the Highway Safety to Cherish Life programme.
+128 people have benefited from iRAP global/on-line training, along with 5,589 people trained in events delivered locally.
 Practitioners are iRAP Accredited.
 Star Rating targets have been set in place in the Highway Safety Enhancement Project and provinces are required to undertake risk assessments as part of the 13th National 5-year Plan on Road Safety to eliminate high and very high-risk road segments.
 The Research Institute of Highway (RIOH) is one of 11 iRAP Centres of Excellence helping to guide the development of the global road infrastructure safety standard and tools.80,488,037$310,235,112,216

 ComorosLow middleAfrica1 person has been trained.20,819$27,834,261

-Congo, Democrative Republic ofLowAfricaPartner-led iRAP activity has assessed 876 km of roads and designs.
+Congo, Democrative Republic ofLowAfricaPartner-led iRAP activity has assessed 876 km of roads and designs, influencing the safety of US$940 of road infrastructure investment.
 2 people have been trained.5,964,814$1,223,210,058

 Cook IslandsHighAsia Pacific1 person has been trained.654$5,372,855

-Cote d'IvoireLow middleAfricaPartner-led iRAP activity has assessed 145 km of roads and designs, and 3 schools, influencing the safety of US$265 million of road infrastructure investment.
+Cote d'IvoireLow middleAfricaPartner-led iRAP activity has assessed 145 km of roads and designs, and 3 schools, influencing the safety of US$295 million of road infrastructure investment.
 4 people have benefited from iRAP global/on-line training, along with 55 people trained in events delivered locally.
 648,361$1,262,493,688

 CroatiaHighEuropeThe 2030 Croatia National Road Safety Plan 2030 includes targets for all new and existing roads carrying 75% of traffic to meet a 3-star rating for all road users.
-Partner-led iRAP programme activity has assessed 14,723 km of roads and designs, and 10 schools, influencing the safety of US$6.4 million of road infrastructure investment.
-206 people have benefited from iRAP global/on-line training, along with 173 people trained in events delivered locally.
-8 practitioners are iRAP Accredited.
+Partner-led iRAP activity has assessed 14,723 km of roads and designs, and 10 schools, influencing the safety of US$6.4 million of road infrastructure investment.
+212 people have benefited from iRAP global/on-line training, along with 173 people trained in events delivered locally.
 Croatia has participated in several innovative multi-country partnerships including: the 2025-2027 Connected and Adaptive Maintenance for Safer Urban and Secondary Roads (CAMBER) Project in 5 European countries; Project RADAR (Risk Assessment on Danube Area Roads) to improve road infrastructure safety across 12 countries; Project SABRINA that addressed cycling infrastructure safety issues on existing, planned and missing cycling corridors across 9 Danube countries; Project SLAIN (Saving Lives Assessing and Improving TEN-T Road Network Safety) that included the completion of 8,000km of Risk Mapping, 4,000km of Star Rating and Safer Road Investment Plans to maximise lives saved, 100 case studies of success and assessed the readiness of the network for self-driving cars; and the SENSoR Project that ran from 2012-2014 across 14 countries of South East Europe and built on cooperation between automobile clubs, universities and road authorities to conduct road assessments and investment planning for 19,315 km of roads.
 Split is a Follower City in Project ELABORATOR - The European Living Lab on designing sustainable urban mobility towards climate neutral cities.
 The Faculty of Transport and Traffic Sciences, University of Zagreb (FPZ) is one of 11 iRAP Centres of Excellence helping to shape the evidence-based global road infrastructure safety standard and tools.108,826$430,491,847

 CyprusHighEuropePartner-led iRAP activity has assessed 375 km of roads and designs, and 1 school, influencing the safety of US$264 million of road infrastructure investments.
 24 people have benefited from iRAP global/on-line training, along with 14 people trained in events delivered locally.54,930$200,699,208